LucasBorboleta/pijersi/README.md

 Cube movements (which are explained below) make it possible to build stacks that must comply with the following rules.

-A stack is limited to 2 cubes of the same color.

-A "sky" cube can be stacked on either a "sky" or "earth" cube.
+A stack is limited to 2 any cubes of the same color, excepted that a "wise" cube can be stacked only on a "wise" cube.

-An "earth" cube can be stacked only on an "earth" cube.

 ## Moving rules